 Headed to China but have no idea how to actually book a train ticket (or even speak a single word of Mandarin?)
 Not a problem — we promise!

 I’ve got good news for anyone going to China — no one in your ILP group even needs to speak Mandarin to adventure around and see some ah-mazing sites.
-That’s right, you can totally vacation and even live in China and not even speak Chinese!
-Even when it comes to buying a train ticket for a weekend of shopping at the Beijing Pearl Market (see our tips right here) or the incredible lakes of Jiuzhaigou (seriously, come look at these pictures) you just have to know about a single website and all your train-ticket worries will melt away.
+That’s right, you can totally vacation and even live in China and not even speak Chinese (trust me, I didn't speak a word of Mandarin and did just fine).

 To actually get your ticket, select that you'll pick up your train ticket at the station rather than having it mailed to you.
 Once you get to the train station, just go to any of the ticket counters and show them your e-confirmation in your email that you've pulled up on your phone.
 You'll also need your passport.
 That’s it!
 No Mandarin necessary.